chipchilders/migrate2cs/README_VMWARE.md

 ``` bash
 $ git clone git@bitbucket.org:cloudops_code/migrate2cs.git
 ```
-(no need to actually install anything, you can run the code inplace)
+(no need to actually install the code, you can run it inplace)

 ### Install the OVFtool